First of two Seattle homeless hotel shelters opens Wednesday

-The City of Seattle announced Tuesday that it will begin using a pair of hotels as 24/7 enhanced shelter spaces for homeless individuals.
+The City of Seattle announced in late February that it would be using a pair of hotels as 24/7 enhanced shelter spaces for homeless individuals.

-That will encompass 66 non-congregate rooms at Belltown’s Kings Inn, and 155 non-congregate rooms at the Executive Hotel Pacific in downtown Seattle.
-Both sites will include some combination of wraparound services, case management, housing navigation services, and more.
+That will soon encompass 66 non-congregate rooms at Belltown’s Kings Inn, and 155 non-congregate rooms at the Executive Hotel Pacific.
+Both sites include some combination of wraparound services, case management, housing navigation services, and more.

-The Kings Inn shelter will be operated by the Chief Seattle Club, while the Executive Hotel Pacific shelter space will be managed by the Low Income Housing Institute pending the finalization of a contract between LIHI and the city.
+The Kings Inn shelter — which has not yet opened — will be operated by the Chief Seattle Club, while the Executive Hotel Pacific shelter space is being managed by the Low Income Housing Institute.

 Both hotels will be leased out by the city for a year, which will include “a one-month set-up and ramp-down process.”